m-lab/ndt-server/spec/ndt7.md

 ## Protocol description

-The client connects to the server using TLS and requests to upgrade the connection to WebSockets.
+The client connects to the server using HTTPS and requests to upgrade the connection to WebSockets.
 The same connection will be used to exchange control and measurement messages.
 The upgrade request URL will indicate the type of subtest that the client wants to perform.
 Two subtests and